 The New Forest we know today is largely down to its unique history – how it has been ruled, worked and lived in over centuries.

-Telltale signs of that New Forest history can be spotted on many popular walking routes.
+Telltale signs of that history can be spotted on many popular walking routes.

 A royal hunting ground

-When The New Forest – or Nova Foresta – was established by William the Conqueror in 1079, it was 150 square miles kept strictly as a royal hunting ground for deer, wild boar and other game.
+When The New Forest – or Nova Foresta – was established by William the Conqueror in 1079, it was a vast area kept strictly as a royal hunting ground for deer, wild boar and other game.

 Local people could not even erect fences as that would impede the thrill of the royal chase.